d3h/ninjalets/README.txt

 Shortcut URLs
 -------------
-If you can't use keyboard shortcuts (explained above), shortcut URLs are the next best thing.
+If you can't use keyboard shortcuts, shortcut URLs are the next best thing.

-In Firefox, each bookmark (and bookmarklet) can have a shortcut URL (aka "keyword").
+In Firefox, each bookmark/bookmarklet can have a shortcut URL (aka "keyword").
 If you assign such a keyword to a bookmark and then later type that keyword in the URL bar, Firefox takes you to the URL of that bookmark.

 So most ninalets will have a shortcut URL assigned to it.
 For example, for the Modules page, it is "mod".
 You will see the shortcut URL written with the ninjalets in square brackets, like this:
   Modules ['mod']